guillaumemoreau/db-course/09_bigd.md

 ### Example: SDSS

 - Sloan Digital Survey
-- 3D map of 1/3 of the canopy of heaven
+- 3D map of 1/3 of the celestial vault
   - 470 millions stars
   - 2000 galaxies
-- 10 year project to understand the Milky way and discover exoplanets
+- 10-year project to understand the Milky way and discover exoplanets
 - images: 1 peta-pixels ($10^{15}$ pixels)
   - 500000 HD screens for visualizing
   - 71 petabyte